loydle/cylander/README.md

    * Create a new scene requirement file in JSON format and place it in the 'scenes-requierments' directory.
    *  Define the scene configuration in the JSON file, specifying the background, actionable items, and MainNPC dialogues as needed.
    *  Run the scene generator script by executing `npm run generate:all` in the terminal.
-   *  Run the translation generator script by executing `npm run generate:translation` in the terminal.
    *  The scene generator script will automatically process the JSON file and generate a new scene class based on the defined template.
    *  The newly created scene class will be saved to the 'dist/scenes' directory with the appropriate name based on the JSON file.
    *  To use the new scene in the game, open the 'game.js' file and import the newly generated scene class using the appropriate import statement.
 For example: `import { NewScene } from './scenes/NewScene.js';`